leonardlan/myTools/debug_checklist.md

     (╯°□°）╯︵ ┻━┻

 ## General debug
-- Try closing and opening the software
+- Try closing and opening the software:laughing:

-## Service not found or failing
-1. Try pinging the service `ping MACHINE_NAME`
-2. File system not set up or mounted correctly.
-See `df -h`